fabarea/vidi/README.rst

 =================

 This API enables to fetch info related to TCA in a programmatic way.
 Since TCA covers a very large set of data, the service is divided in types.
 There are are four parts being addressed: table, field, grid and form.
-The "grid" part extends the TCA and is introduced for the need of the BE module of media.
+The "grid" TCA is not official and is extending the TCA for the needs of Vidi.

-* table: deal with the "ctrl" part of the TCA.
+* table: deals with the "ctrl" part of the TCA.
 Typical info is what is the label of the table name, what is the default sorting, etc...
-* field: deal with the "columns" part of the TCA.
+* field: deals with the "columns" part of the TCA.
 Typical info is what configuration, label, ... has a field name.
-* grid: deal with the "grid" part of the TCA.
+* grid: deals with the "grid" part of the TCA.
-* form: deal with the "types" (and possible "palette") part of the TCA.
+* form: deals with the "types" (and possible "palette") part of the TCA.
 Get what field compose a record type.

 The API is meant to be generic and can be re-use for every record type within TYPO3.
-Find below some code example making use of the service factory.
+Find below some code examples.

 Instantiate a TCA service related to **fields**::